yvanliang/cosmos-transfer1/README.md

 - **Post-training scripts** for helping Physical AI builders post-train pre-trained Cosmos-Transfer1 for their applications.
 - **Pre-training scripts** for helping Physical AI builders train their own Cosmos-Transfer1 models from scratch.

+## News
+- [2025/04] [Post training](README.md#post-train-pre-trained-cosmos-transfer1-models) is available!
+Now you can customize Transfer1 models in your own way.
+Please try it out and we look forward to your feedback.

 ## Example Model Behavior

 [Cosmos-Transfer LiDAR + HDMap Conditional Inputs -> World](https://github.com/nvidia-cosmos/cosmos-transfer1)